cran-task-views/MetaAnalysis/MetaAnalysis.md

     `r pkg("rmeta")`.
 -   For binary data `r pkg("metafor")` provides the binomial-normal model.
--   For sparse binary data `r pkg("exactmeta")` provides an exact method which does not involve continuity corrections.
 -   Packages which work with specific effect sizes may be more congenial to workers in some areas of science and include
     `r pkg("metacor")` which